-Allows communication between the user and specified command or command procedure executing in a subprocess.
+Allows communication between the user and the specified command or command procedure executing in a subprocess.

-The execute test statement specifies an installation verification procedure to run after the product has been successfully installed or reconfigured to perform a functional test of the product.
+The execute test statement specifies an IVP to run after the product has been successfully installed or reconfigured to perform a functional test of the product.
 Prior to running this test, the product database is updated and closed.
 The product remains installed or reconfigured even if the functional test fails.

-The user can prevent the running of the installation verification procedure by specifying the /NOTEST qualifier on the PRODUCT INSTALL or PRODUCT RECONFIGURE command.
+The user can prevent the running of the IVP by specifying the /NOTEST qualifier on the PRODUCT INSTALL or PRODUCT RECONFIGURE command.